ali-hassnain-se/ali-hassnain-se/README.md

 # Hi there, I'm Ali Hassnain! 👋

-I am a **Software Engineering Student** at GCUF, passionate about logic building and problem-solving.
+I am a **Software Engineering Student** at Superior College, Mian Channu (Affiliated with GCUF), passionate about logic building and problem-solving.

 ### 🛠 Skills & Tools
 <p align="left">